Thanksgiving Hosting Hacks

 Prepare Your Pans

-Ensure you've got all the pans, utensils, and measuring units you need before you start baking.
-We like to set them out and label each one by dish.
+Ensure you've got all the essential kitchen tools, including pans, utensils, and measuring sets, you need before you start baking.
+We like to set them out and label each one by dish with a sticky note.
 Or, to make clean-up even easier, you can purchase one-time-use pans at the grocery store.

 Cover Your Turkey in Bacon